GallVp/nxf-components/README.md

-# EDTA-COMPONENTS
+# NXF-COMPONENTS

-A repository of independently testable NextFlow DSL2 modules and sub-workflows for [EDTA](https://github.com/oushujun/EDTA).
-Over time these components should be submitted to [nf-core/modules](https://github.com/nf-core/modules).
+A repository of developmental NextFlow DSL2 components meant to be used with [nf-core/tools](https://github.com/nf-core/tools).
+As soon as a component meets all the nf-core guidelines, it should be submitted to [nf-core/modules](https://github.com/nf-core/modules).

+## Setup

 ## Setup